ashramwen/kii-gateway-agent/README.md

 There are four operations that will be part of a developer experience:
 - `npm build`: cleans, lints, builds and tests with coverage metrics.
 - `npm build:dist`: generates distribution artifacts
-- `git commit`: a pre-commit hook runs tests with coverage
-- `git push`: a pre-push hook runs coverage-check, checks packages for updates and unpatched vulnerabilities

 The process is meant to serve as an early-warning mechanism to catch issues that will cause potentially expensive mishaps or re-work later in the project life-cycle.